lac-dcc/jotai-benchmarks/README.md

 ### Deriving Statistics

 Most of the Jotai functions run for a very short time.
-If you want to time them, be prepared to use solid statistical tools (t-test, confidence interval, p-values, etc) to deal with high variances.
+If you want to time them, be prepared to use solid statistical equipment (t-test, confidence interval, p-values, etc) to deal with high variances.
 If you want more deterministic numbers, we recommend you to analyze the benchmarks using [CFGGrind](https://github.com/rimsa/CFGgrind).